juanjoku/documentation/README.md

 [**view it online**](01-getting-started/manual.adoc) and try it out!

-## Quickstart guide
+## Quick Start guide

-The Quickstart guide describes the basic elements of Kumori PaaS, and guides the developer through the implementation and deployment of two Node.js example applications.
+The Quick Start guide describes the basic elements of Kumori PaaS, and guides the developer through the implementation and deployment of two Node.js example applications.

 For sure, this is not a complete manual or a full reference guide of Kumori